gabbychen/GitLearn/readme.txt

 Git is a distributed version control system
 Git is a free software distributed under GPL.
 Git has mutable index called st4age.
-Git tracks changes of files.
+Git tracks changes of files files.
 Git has a mutable index called stage.

 Author --Lin Chen